 Since the businesses wanting to employ digital transformation have no foundation or background knowledge over information technology, the IT Outsourcing market is progressing owing to the ever-increasing demand for consultancy.

 As the pandemic continues to put a strain on the global economy, many businesses plan to transition to remote work and online customer engagement and order fulfilment.
 In order to cope with this new approach, they increase spending on clouds, especially software as a service.

-Financial cuts in the circumstance of the pandemic is a must, but the reduction on IT Outsourcing has eased from from $83 billion in the spring to $31 billion at the end of 2020, signaling the growth in the global IT spending.
+Financial cuts in the circumstance of the pandemic are a must, but the reduction in IT Outsourcing has eased from $83 billion in the spring to $31 billion at the end of 2020, signaling the growth in the global IT spending.